 I believe you are familiar with the expression “boys don’t cry.”
 Sadness, happiness, anger, fear, trust are all part of the human experience.
 It doesn’t matter if you are a woman or a man.
 We all feel these emotions.
 The difference lies in the way we learned to react to them.
 Men tend to close themselves out and try stuffing their feelings inside because this is the way they know how to deal with them.

 Take a step back, and let’s have an imagination exercise.
 Try to see your partner when he was a child, playing with his bicycle, for example.
 At one point, he loses his balance and falls, rubbing his knees.
-The knees hurt, his palms sting, and he is a little scared from the fall.
+His knees hurt, his palms sting, and he is a little scared from the fall.
 He cries.
 His father comes, helps him get up and says, “Oh, don’t be such a girl.
 It’s not a big deal.
 It will pass.”

 If we analyse the words and the message sent, we can see that there is a comparison between genders and that a subtle idea that girls are weak is implemented in the boy’s mind “Oh, don’t be such a girl.”